Kimak–Kipchak confederation: Sanctuaries and Burial customs

-S.A.Pletneva developed a comparative description of Middle Age N. Pontic burials customs including Kimaks, Cumans and Kipchaks.
+S. A. Pletneva developed a comparative description of Middle Age N. Pontic burial customs, including Kimaks, Cumans and Kipchaks.
 The grave gifts are those necessary for a nomad during a trip to the next world: horse harnesses, weapons, less frequently personal decorations and vessels with ritual food.
 Next to the diseased was laid his true comrade (‘tovarich’), a horse.
-The belief in need to supply the diseased with the things necessary on the road and at least for initial life in the other world is described by the 10th-century traveller and writer Ibn Fadlan, describing not a Kimak-Kipchak but an Oguz funeral ceremony.
-However, from nomad kurgan excavations we know that the funeral ceremonies of the Turkic peoples was generally similar, meaning the general provisions for the construction of funeral complexes were identical.
+The belief in the need to supply the diseased with the things necessary on the road and at least for initial life in the other world is described by the 10th-century traveller and writer Ibn Fadlan, describing not a Kimak-Kipchak but an Oguz funeral ceremony.
+However, from nomadic kurgan excavations we know that the funeral ceremonies of the Turkic peoples was generally similar, meaning the general provisions for the construction of funeral complexes were identical.

 And if a person from their number would die, for him is dug a big hole in a shape of a house, he would be dressed in his jacket, his belt, his bow... and would put in his hand a wooden cup with nabiz, would put before him a wooden vessel with nabiz, would bring everything that he has, and would lay it with him in that house...
 Then would place him in it and cover the house above him with decking, and pile above it something like a dome of clay.
 Then they would take horses, and depending on their number would kill a hundred of them, or two hundred, or one, and would eat their meat, except for the head, legs, hide, and tail.
 And, truly, they stretch all this on wooden frames and say: "These are his horses on whom he would go to paradise".
-And if he ever killed men and was brave, they would carve images from wood numbering those whom he killed, would place them on his tomb and would say: "These are his youngsters who would serve him in paradise".
+And if he ever killed men and was brave, they would carve images from wood, numbering those whom he killed, would place them on his tomb and would say: "These are his youngsters who would serve him in paradise".